-Want that for your own family?
-What better time than the Christmas season to hold your own 20 Questions Night?
-The questions Mike used for his mother’s birthday party are below, but feel free to modify them to suit your own unique family!
+What better time than the Christmas season to get to know your family again?
+Some suggestions to get you started are below, but feel free to modify them to suit your own unique family!

 - When and where were you born?
 What was going on in the world?

 - Tell us about your parents and grandparents.